ldoocy/project_template/README.md

 ![bar plot deviation](images/DeviationAverage.png)

-Now, by implementation of introversion and extroversion parameters, it shows that path deviation differs for introverts and extroverts.
+By implementation of introversion and extroversion parameters, it shows that path deviation differs for introverts and extroverts.
+As expected, introverts deviate from the intended path much more than the control and extroverted agents.
+It must be stated that these statistics were found under an extreme case, where all agents hold the same introversion and extroversion qualities.
+For each simulation, the R value was held constant.
+As we understand no real life scenerio would be executed this way, it is interesting to point out the differences in path deviation from the intended shortest path,

 **TO DO:**